 South Carolina workers’ compensation laws are complex and sometimes tricky.
 You want an attorney who focuses on personal injury and workers’ compensation law, not someone who handles it as a sideline.
 To be sure there are no divided loyalties, you also want to be sure the firm represents claimants only—not employers or insurance companies.

-The more experience your attorney has, the higher the level of knowledge is likely to be.
 Don’t hesitate to ask specific questions on this topic.

 During your consultation, the attorney should listen to you and answer your questions clearly and thoroughly.
 You also want a lawyer who’s going to stay in touch with you and keep you informed about your case, focusing on present issues while staying one step ahead of the other side.